bigchaindb/js-bigchaindb-graphql/README.md

 ## Examples

-After prepopulating BigchainDB with the transactions provided you can run the following queries in the browser or node.
+After prepopulating BigchainDB with the transactions provided you can run the following queries in the browser or Node.js.

-- Query a transaction:
+### Query a transaction

 ```graphql
 query {
     transaction(id:"3b3fd7128580280052595b9bcda98895a851793cba77402ca4de0963be958c9e") {